and-mill/sustainability_attacks_on_AI/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

 There are thousands of publications on making AI more energy and time efficient.
 We subsume these proposals as sustainability measures for now.

 From an AI security perspective: Can a bad actor nullify these optimizations for fun (and profit)?
-We call this energy-latency attacks.
+We call this an **energy-latency attack**.
 This is a novel angle on AI security which will become very relevant very soon.
 [Sponge Examples: Energy-Latency Attacks on Neural Networks](https://ieeexplore.ieee.org/abstract/document/9581273) will give you a good idea on energy-latency attacks.

 The objective of this repo is to match sustainability measures to existing attacks.
 This way, we can identify trends and possibly blank spots.